 - If you need to use your car during your stay to go back down to the valley, that’s no problem!
 The car parks are unrestricted access 24/7, so you can get your car out if you need to.

 Timetables of the car parks' reception

-P0 and P1: Reception is open from Friday 2pm to Sunday 8pm (non-stop).
-The rest of the week, the reception is closed.
-Access to the car parks remains possible 24/7 for people who already have a ticket.
+P1: The reception is open from Friday 2pm to Sunday 8pm (non stop).
+The rest of the week, the reception is closed but automatic cashiers are available.
+Access to the car parks is possible 24 hours a day, 7 days a week for people who already have a ticket.

 P2: Reception is open 24 hours a day, 7 days a week.
 Access to the car park is also available 24/7.

 Address: 10 rue du Soleil.

 The P4 car park, located below the resort (4km downstream), is a car park for day visitors (no overnight parking allowed).

 It is free of charge between 7am to 8pm and offers direct access to the slopes, as well as to the Cairn and Caron gondola lift ticket offices, where you can buy your skipass.